FHantke/brave-browser-wiki/Fingerprinting-Protections.md

-*This article is also available here but less up to date: https://community.brave.com/t/all-about-fingerprinting-protection-mode*

 ## What is Fingerprinting Protection?

 Fingerprinting Protection is a privacy feature that makes it harder for sites to track you while you browse.